deepzec/Grok-backdoor/README.md

 You need to register an acccount in ngrok.com to use this backdoor, provide Ngrok authcode while configuring the grok-backdoor.
 You will see a new tcp tunnel created in Ngrok status panel after the grok-backdoor server execution in victim machine

-Create backdoor binary binary running :
+Create backdoor binary by running :

 python grok-backdoor.py